the-second-trial/xmd-compiler/README.md

 # xmd2html
-Parser for converting an enhanced MarkDown into HTML
+Parser for converting an eXtended MarkDown into HTML